 Placing the order

 So what triggers the initial order to start making milk?
 Most of the time, it is pregnancy and the accompanying hormones that stimulate breast tissue growth.
 The placenta produces estrogen and progesterone, and these two hormones keep the breasts from going into full production.
-After your baby's birth and delivery of the placenta, the levels of these hormones drop and prolactin kicks in signaling the breasts to make lots of milk over the next few days.
+After your baby is born and the placenta is delivered, the levels of these hormones drop and prolactin kicks in signaling the breasts to make lots of milk over the next few days.

 At this point, your breasts rely on the baby to help fine-tune the milk order so the breasts can produce just the right amount of milk.
 The baby removes milk from the breast—the more milk he removes, the more quickly that milk is replaced.